Getting your first Betta fish (betta splendens) is super exciting. But! If you aren’t totally sure of what you’re doing, it can seem complicated.

 And there’s a handy infographic that breaks it all down for you.

-As you look more into tanks, you’ll realize that tank temperature, water quality, and other tank fundamentals play a big role in the health of your Betta fish.
+As you look more into tanks, you’ll realize that tank temperature, water conditions, and other tank fundamentals play a big role in the health of your Betta fish.

 There’s no better place to learn it than this article on the seven fundamentals of the ideal Betta tank–this is an easy-to-reference resource to keep in mind (especially when you’re planning your tank).